ravi688/ravi688/README.md

 # Ravi Prakash Singh

-## Introduction
-I'm a GPU Software Engineer who has excellent understanding and hands on experience of C, C++, Vulkan API, GPU Computing Model, 3D Rendering, and 3D Mathematics.
-I've worked on GPU Compilers based on LLVM, and 3D Renderer based on Vulkan API.
-In Open Source world, I sometimes contribute to Glslang Project which is a GLSL frontend for SPIR-V.

 ## Key Projects
 #### [Spectrum Graphics Engine (SGE)](https://github.com/ravi688/VulkanRenderer) // Owner and the only developer/maintainer of the project
 - A low level graphics engine built on Vulkan API